top of page

 Kitchen rolls, mop and bucket, pet safe disinfectant ... always be ready to clean up any mess or accidents.
 When travelling don't forget to pack some bin bags or carrier bags with tie handles to put your soiled pee pads and/or kitchen rolls etc. into.
 Remember to make sure all cleaning products are non-toxic and pet safe (preferably perfume free).

-Before your puppy arrives home it's generally a good idea to remove any scented products, candles, air fresheners, products containing fragrance etc. from around your home as these have the potential to cause severe allergies, sneezing and / or itching in dogs.
+Before your puppy arrives home it's generally a good idea to remove any scented products, candles, air fresheners, products containing fragrance or perfume etc. from around your home as these have the potential to cause severe allergies, sneezing and / or itching in dogs.
 Dogs really don't like them!
+We don’t recommend wearing any aftershave, perfume or highly scented products when around your puppy as the scent is overwhelming to them and can cause them to grow an aversion to whoever smells the strongest and nastiest (to them!).

 Chew proof dog bed - (Opt for size 'Large' for females and size ‘X-Large’ for males) - Do not bother buying an expensive soft and fluffy designer bed for your new puppy, it will last all of 5 seconds.
 This type of non chew bed will last forever and it can still be made comfortable and cosy with easily replaceable and washable blankets or throws laid on top.
 We provide pup with a luxury throw in their puppy pack, so there is no need to purchase one of these until the one you will already be provided with is worn out.